VroomDev/VroomRacer/Lights.md

-//// Adjust these values to balance the colors when using identical resistors const uint8_t maxRed = 255;  // Full intensity for red const uint8_t maxGreen = 39; //Reduced intensity for green to balance brightness const uint8_t maxBlue = 85;// Slightly reduced intensity for blue
+//// Adjust these values to balance the colors when using identical resistors const uint8_t maxRed = 255;  // Full intensity for red const uint8_t maxGreen = 39; //Reduced intensity for green to balance brightness const uint8_t maxBlue = 85;// reduced intensity for blue

 // Adjust these values to balance the colors when using near 145,1k,430 ohm resistors const uint8_t maxRed = 244; //slightly reduced intensity for red